kiongxiangyi/bauteilpruefung-frontend/README.md

 This app is sharing the same DB with Gühring Tool Management Software (GTMS).
 GTMS is used to maintain the details and tolerance of the measurement of components.

-1. Refer to the user manual "Bauteilpruefung_GTMS-Anleitung" for a step by step guide to maintain the prerequisite data in GTMS.
-The manual is in the folder: D:\GTMS\Batueilpruefung.
+1. Refer to the user manual "Bauteilpruefung_GTMS-Anleitung" for a step by step guide to maintain the prerequisite measurement features and their tolerances in GTMS.
+The manual is in the folder D:\GTMS\Batueilpruefung.

 2. User can see the app on the following URL: http://localhost:7000/menu